Table of Contents

 - 4 Customer Identification Program (CIP) Requirements for Financial Institutions

-- 5 Customer Identification Program (CIP) vs. Know Your Customer (KYC)
+- 5 What Is the Difference Between Customer Identification Program (CIP) and Know Your Customer (KYC)?

-- 6 Customer Identity Verification Procedures Under CIP
+- 6 What Are the Customer Identity Verification Procedures Under CIP?

 - 7 Methods of Customer Identity Verification in Financial Institutions